Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The sample timeline SHALL be shared by all [=representations=] in the same adaptation set. [=Representations=] in different adaptation sets MAY use different sample timelines.

 The sample timeline is measured in unnamed timescale units.
 The term timescale refers to the number of timescale units per second.
-This value may be present in the [=MPD=] as the `@timescale` attribute, [[#timing-addressingmodes|depending on the addressing mode used]].
+This value may be present in the [=MPD=] as the `@timescale` attribute, [[#timing-addressing|depending on the addressing mode used]].

 <figure>
 	<img src="Images/Timing/PresentationTimeOffset.png" />